vkonagar/Multithreaded-FTP-Server/README.md

 * run make to compile the code.
 * run ftp_server( executable ) file.

+### File serve directory
+* it only serves files on the directory named FTP_FILES on previous (..) to the current directory where the exe is run.

 ### Architecture details.
 * A new thread is spawned for each client.